Florida pompano: Size

 Juvenile pompano grow between 0.8 and 1.9 in per month, depending on the population.
 Pompano grow quickly and attain a length of about 12 in and a weight of about 1 lb after the first year.
 The relationship between total length (L, in inches) and total weight (W, in pounds) for nearly all fish can be expressed by an equation of the form:

 Invariably, b is close to 3.0 for all species, and c is a constant that varies among species.
 A weight-length relationship was determined for a sample of 1,984 Florida pompano collected along the Gulf Coast of Florida between 2000 and 2002.
-The fish sampled ranged in length from 79–481 mm (3.16-19.24 in).
+The fish sampled ranged in length from 79 to 481 mm (3.16-19.24 in).
 For this sample of Florida pompano, b = 2.9342 and c = 0.00076.

 This relationship predicts that a 12 in pompano will weigh about a pound.
-Most are less than three pounds when caught, though the largest pompano recorded have weighed 8-9 lb and were 23-25 in long.
+Most are less than three pounds when caught, though the largest pompano recorded have weighed 8-9 lb and were 23–25 in long.